ankurk91/laravel-mix-auto-extract/readme.md

 [Laravel Mix](https://github.com/JeffreyWay/laravel-mix) plugin to auto extract 3rd party dependencies as `vendor.js`.

+> :mega: Notice: This feature has been added to Laravel Mix v4.0 now. :tada:

 ### What was the problem?
 * Laravel Mix already has a `extract()` method which accepts an array of dependencies that you want to extract as `vendor.js`
 * Whenever you install a new package, you also need to update this list to make it work.